-This Management Discussion and Analysis ("MD&A") covers the results of operations, and financial condition of Currency Exchange International, Corp. and its subsidiaries (the "Company," or "CXI") for the three month periods ended January 31, 2016 and 2015, including the notes thereto.
+This Management Discussion and Analysis ("MD&A") covers the results of operations, and financial condition of Currency Exchange International, Corp. and its subsidiaries (the "Company," or "CXI") for the three month periods ended January 31, 2017 and 2016, including the notes thereto.
 This document is intended to assist the reader in better understanding and assessing operations and the financial results of the Company.

-This MD&A has been prepared as at March 8, 2016 in accordance with International Financial Reporting Standards ("IFRS) issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") and should be read in conjunction with the condensed interim consolidated financial statements of the Company for the three month periods ended January 31, 2016 and 2015 and the notes thereto.
-A detailed summary of the Company's significant accounting policies is included in Note 2 of the Company's audited consolidated financial statements for the year ended October 31, 2015.
+This MD&A has been prepared as at March 7, 2017 in accordance with International Financial Reporting Standards ("IFRS) issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") and should be read in conjunction with the condensed interim consolidated financial statements of the Company for the three month periods ended January 31, 2017 and 2016 and the notes thereto.
+A detailed summary of the Company's significant accounting policies is included in Note 2 of the Company's audited consolidated financial statements for the year ended October 31, 2016.
 The functional currency of the Company and its U.S. subsidiary, Currency Exchange International America Corp. ("CXIA"), is the U.S. Dollar.
-The functional currency of the Company's the U.S. Dollar.
+The functional currency of the Company's presentation currency is the U.S. Dollar.
 Unless otherwise noted, all references to currency in this MD&A refer to U.S. Dollars.
 The condensed interim consolidated financial statements and the MD&A have been reviewed by the Company's Audit Committee and approved by its Board of Directors.